Yellow Dragon Fruit Pitaya

 Since the late 1990’s Israel has been experimenting with different methods of pollinating and growing Yellow Pitaya in an effort to explore its potential as an economically supportive exotic food crop in the country’s arid regions.

 Yellow Pitaya is believed to be native to Central America and Mexico.
-It is grown today throughout Latin America and is extensively commercially produced in Columbia.
+It is grown today throughout Latin America and is commercially produced in Colombia and Israel.
 Growers specializing in rare fruits in the United States, specifically in southern California, are known to grow Yellow Pitaya on a small scale as well.
 Stems of the Yellow Pitaya cactus are triangular and can grow up to 20 feet long.
 As a result of their climbing nature, the cactus will benefit from some form of trellising or support to grow on.
 Yellow Pitaya plants prefer dry and tropical to subtropical climates and will develop fruit within 150 days of pollination.
 This variety is more tolerant of heat and sun exposure than the pink varieties but is less cold hardy.

 Recipes that include Yellow Dragon Fruit Pitaya.
 One is easiest, three is harder.